McDegens-DAO/mcburn-js/README.md

 **ALT Rent**

 Since the ALT requires rent you have to save the *Helper ALT* address so that you can deactivate it and close it to recover funds.
 Please note that only the ALT creator can perform these actions and reclaim funds.
-When a *Helper ALT* is created the console logs will display this message followed by the *Helper ALT* address:

-ALT HELPER ADDRESS: <alt-address>